-As the mom, I tend to pick up on the needs and feelings of everyone in the family and assume they will do the same for me.
+As a mom, I tend to pick up on the needs and feelings of everyone in the family and assume they will do the same for me.
 Wrong!
-After years of assuming my pain could be easily seen and understood, I have gotten smarter.
+After years of assuming my pain could easily be seen and understood, I have gotten smarter.

 I have learned to share with my family what I can and cannot do.
-I don’t enjoy it and it doesn’t come naturally, but it is necessary to be very clear about my pain levels ahead of time.
-This often prevents overdoing things or feelings being hurt later.
+I don’t enjoy it and it doesn’t come naturally, but it's necessary to be very clear about my pain levels ahead of time.
+This often keeps me from overdoing things and others having hurt feelings.

 My chronic illness has given me the gift of learning to ask for help.
 My family doesn’t like seeing me in pain.
 It hurts them to know that I don’t feel well, and they can’t do anything to take it away.
 By asking them to do things for me, it relieves some of the frustration they feel in not having a magic wand to relieve my discomfort.
 A few things that help:

 - Be specific in what you need help with.